 Compulsory Third Party Insurance in the ACT

-democracyCo are delivering the ACT governments' very first Citizens' Jury on Compulsory Third Party Insurance.
+democracyCo designed and delivered the ACT governments' very first Citizens' Jury on Compulsory Third Party Insurance.

 About 285,000 motor vehicles are registered in the ACT each year and the existing CTP scheme does not cover everyone injured in a motor vehicle accident.
 It can also take up to two years or longer to get a full payout after an accident.
 Despite these gaps, the ACT has among the most expensive premiums in the country.
-The Citizens' Jury will consider this issue with the community and other key stakeholders, and develop a scheme that best meets the needs of all road users.
+The Citizens' Jury has considered this issue with the community and other key stakeholders, and recommended a scheme that best meets the needs of all road users.

-The ACT government have established a website with a lot of information about the issue - and many ways for you to get involved.
+The ACT government website contains a lot of information about the issue, process and the outcome.

 Nuclear Jury #1

-The South Australian government are considering the future of South Australia and if Nuclear Waste Storage has a role to play in that future. democracyCo facilitated the first Citizens Jury in June/July 2016.
+In 2016, The South Australian government considered the opportunity to store and dispose of the worlds high level Nuclear waste. democracyCo facilitated the first Citizens Jury in June/July 2016.
 This Jury of 54 people analysed the Nuclear Fuel Cycle's Royal Commission Report and highlighted the issues that need to be discussed and resolved in the community.Learn More

 Nuclear Jury #2

-In late 2016, approximately 350 Jurors meet to consider the question – In what circumstances (if any) could South Australia pursue the opportunity to store and dispose of nuclear waste from other countries?
-You can read more about this process and the structures in place to support it here.Learn More
+In late 2016, approximately 350 Jurors met to consider the question – In what circumstances (if any) could South Australia pursue the opportunity to store and dispose of nuclear waste from other countries?
+You can read more about this process and the process we ran at:Learn More

 Reducing the numbers of Unwanted Dogs and Cats